How to create Awesome text animation with framer-motion

 Did you find this article valuable?

-Support Chetan verma by becoming a sponsor.
+Support Chetan Verma by becoming a sponsor.
 Any amount is appreciated!